uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 ### Facets

 When data visualisations include multiple separate plots, where the difference in plots corresponds to a variable but the $x$ and $y$ axes stay the same, they are called facets.
-For example, is a series of otherwise identical plots for different snapshots in time or comparisons between categorical variables, such as population, with each country given a different facet in the overall figure.
+Examples include a series of otherwise identical plots for different snapshots in time or comparisons between categorical variables, such as population, with each country given a different facet in the overall figure.

 The advantage of facetting is that each facet is a relatively 'clean' plot and comparison across the facetting variable is simple.
 This is quite easily achieved in seaborn, simply by using the `row = ` and `col = ` parameters in any figure level plots.